 2. Ceramic Braces

 Ceramic braces are also sometimes known as nearly invisible braces.
-They are not as discreet as Invisalign , but are less noticeable than the metal equivalent.
-Ceramic braces are usually not quite as efficient as traditional braces or Invisalign.
+They are not as discreet as clear aligners , but are less noticeable than the metal equivalent.
+Ceramic braces are usually not quite as efficient as traditional braces or clear aligners.
 They work in much the same way as traditional metal braces, but for technical reasons they usually take just a little longer to move your teeth.
 This is related to each bracket being just a bit larger than would be needed for metal braces.
-This also means the braces might tend to be felt under your lip a little more than metal braces – and noticeably more than Invisalign.
+This also means the braces might tend to be felt under your lip a little more than metal braces – and noticeably more than clear aligners like Invisalign.

 Due to these downsides, it is possible for you to have the braces placed on just your most visible teeth (e.g the upper teeth) and then have traditional brackets on the rest of your teeth.
 Similarly to the metal braces treatment, a patient cannot remove ceramic braces until treatment is complete.

-Ceramic braces can be a good compromise if you know you won’t have the discipline to manage taking Invisalign trays in and out, but would still like a more discreet straightening option.
+Ceramic braces can be a good compromise if you know you won’t have the discipline to manage taking clear aligner trays in and out, but would still like a more discreet straightening option.

 3. Inside Braces

-Inside braces can also go by the name of Incognito Orthodontic Braces.
-To hide the braces from view, an orthodontist will apply the orthodontic appliance to the back of your teeth.
+To hide your braces from view, an orthodontist can apply the orthodontic appliance to the back of your teeth.

 Whilst almost invisible, these braces have quite a few downsides including a significant additional cost.
 One reason for the additional cost is related to the braces taking much longer to due to technical reasons:

 - The first reason is related to the fact that the braces end up bunched close together on the back side of your front teeth – especially on the bottom.
 This poses some problems when there isn’t much wire between each bracket.